|

 as-new condition when I bought it, so it is very difficult to date the

-Beatrice Foundry #33 Boiling Stove (England) with an enameled, cast iron base.
-A close
+Beatrice Foundry #33 Boiling Stove (England) with an enameled, cast iron base,

 examination reveals the flue section of both Beatrice stoves to be